What’s MAT Got to Do with It? Medication-Assisted Treatment for Opioid Use Disorder in Rural America

 Last Words on MAT: Patient Stories

 Komaromy emphasizes that MAT outcomes are often the untold segment of the opioid story where needles hanging from arms is often the go-to visual.
-Komaromy, who is also involved with Project ECHO®’s opioid provider training programs, said missing from MAT discussions are those stories of individuals who are doing well, back with their families, back at work, and stable on medication and treatment.
+Komaromy, who is also involved with Project ECHO®’s opioid provider training programs (no longer available online), said missing from MAT discussions are those stories of individuals who are doing well, back with their families, back at work, and stable on medication and treatment.

 “I’ve trained around 500 physicians at this point,” she said.
 “I always add something that is not included in the basic curriculum: A panel of patients who share the incredibly transformative effect that MAT’s brought to their lives.
 There’s seldom a dry eye because those patients’ stories are really compelling.
 And I always hear those patient panels are the most impactful part of the training.”